wizzat/arsimto/README.md

 FAQs
 ====

+### Q: Reserved or special Data key names?
+A: Unfortunately, yes. `name` is reserved.
+Also `*` is reserved, though you probably weren't thinking of using it.

+The following are special names, and I recommend you use these precise key names for the purpose outlined.
+In the future, the script might do extra goodness based on them:

+ * cpus :: Number of CPUs the system has.
+ * diskMB :: `MB` of all disks combined on the Asset
+ * diskMB-[DEV] :: `MB` of disk space available on device `DEV`.
+ * dnsname :: The DNS name of the Asset.
+I use this as "desired DNS name" until it's actually in DNS, at which point it is "actual DNS name."
+ * ip :: globally-addressable or public IP address.
+Any machine in your infrastructure that should be able to reach this Asset would reach it via this IP address.
+This is typically 192.168.0.0/16.
+ * intip :: private IP address.
+Only certain machines would be able to reach this Asset via this IP address.
+This is typically 10.0.0.0/8.
+ * mac :: The MAC address of the zeroeth NIC.
+ * mac-[IFACE] :: The MAC address of the NIC mapped to `IFACE`.
+ * mbit :: Network bandwidth of all interfaces on Asset combined.
+ * mbit-[IFACE] :: Network bandwidth capability of `IFACE` in MBit/sec.
+ * memkB :: kilobytes of RAM this Asset has.
+The `kB` capitalized like that is a consequence of how Linux reports memory in /proc/meminfo.
+I personally would prefer `KB`.

 ### Q: Backups?
 A: Try tar -zcvPf backup.tgz /path/to/arsimto/AssetsPoolsDir.
 If you're diligent about committing changes into git everytime you make them, then you